awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 sam deploy --guided
 ```

 Follow the on\-screen prompts\.
 To accept the default options provided in the interactive experience, respond with `Enter`\.
-If you selected the `Image` package type when you downloaded your sample application, you are prompted for an Amazon ECR repository\.
-To deploy your serverless application, provide a valid Amazon ECR repository URI\.

 **Note**
 For the prompt `HelloWorldFunction may not have authorization defined, Is this okay? [y/N]`, AWS SAM is informing you that the sample application configures an API Gateway API without authorization\.
 When you deploy the sample application, AWS SAM creates a publicly available URL\.